cloudflare/workers-web-experiments/productivity-suite/README.md

 The above script runs all the necessary processes and opens the browser to the specific port where the app is served.

-Alternatively you can run all the processes manually in the following way:
+Alternatively you can run all the processes manually in separate terminals in the following way:

 - Build all the necessary packages: